OpenwaterHealth/.github/profile/README.md

 ---

-### OpenMOTION — Near-Infrared Optical Blood Flow Imaging
+### Open-Motion — Near-Infrared Optical Blood Flow Imaging

 An open-source platform for non-invasive cerebral blood flow measurement, with clinical validation data from a multi-site stroke study.